CNMAT/CNMAT-Externs/readme.md

 `sudo make`

-### 3. libo / libomax
+### 4. libo / libomax

+libo requires GNU [flex](https://github.com/westes/flex) and [bison](https://www.gnu.org/software/bison/) to be installed and findable by your bash shell.

+Build `libo` first, and then `libomax`, using the `make`.

-The instructions for configuring and making these libraries can be found [here](https://github.com/CNMAT/libo/blob/master/doc/libo-documentation/odot-build-setup.txt).
+More details can be found [here](https://github.com/CNMAT/libo/blob/master/doc/libo-documentation/odot-build-setup.txt).

-### 4. Max6-SDK

-Cycling's SDK can be found [here](https://github.com/Cycling74/max6-sdk)

-`git clone git@github.com:Cycling74/max6-sdk.git`
-...into the local CNMAT building directory, one level up from the xcode project.

-### 2. OSC-kit

-The Makefile expects it in the `../OSC-kit` directory for building legacy OSC objects.
-The OSC kit is in a different CNMAT repo: https://github.com/CNMAT/CNMAT-OSC

-### 3. SDIF

 # WINDOWS